The scenic Luce Line Trail is located on the former railroad bed which belonged to the Chicago-Northwestern Railroad.

 Rick Johnson Memorial Park is nestled along the Crow River and is a perfect setting for fishing, canoeing or a picnic lunch.

-Highland Park provides a wide variety of uses for people of all ages – a baseball field, home of the Watertown Red Devils, Legion and Little League games; horseshoe pits; recreation equipment for kids; and shaded picnic areas.
+Highland Park provides a wide variety of uses for people of all ages – a baseball field for town team, Legion and Little League games; horseshoe pits; recreation equipment for kids; and shaded picnic areas.

 Evergreen Park features four regulation fields for both softball and Little League games.
 The complex was funded by generous contributions from the Watertown Lions Club and Watertown American Legion Post 121.

-During the summer, the community has a fun-filled two-day celebration in July called the Watertown Rails to Trails Festival.
-It features many events for young and old alike, including a parade, local bands, a 5K run/walk, Kids Fun Zone, and other family friendly activities.
+During the summer, the community has a fun-filled three-day celebration at the end of July called the Watertown Rails to Trails Festival.
+It features many events for young and old alike, including Taste of Watertown, local bands, fire muster parade, 5K.

 During the school year, high school sports, music and dramatic activities offer a unique opportunity to see young people display their talents.
 Churches give seasonal concerts and programs which are open to the public.
 A Christian Music Festival is also held each summer and draws talented musicians and vocalists from the area.

 Within minutes of Watertown are regional parks and nature reserves including Lowry Nature Center in Carver Park Reserve, Lake Rebecca, and Morris Baker Parks.
-All offer a wide program of nature study and miles of hiking trails and groomed ski trails.
-For additional information on the regional parks, call (763) 559-9000 or see Three Rivers Park District.
+A11 offer a wide program of nature study and miles of hiking trails and groomed ski trails.
+For additional information on the regional parks, call (763) 559-9000 or see Hennepin Parks.

-If fishing or boating interest you, there are many nearby lakes, such as Lake Waconia, Lake Minnetonka, and many other smaller lakes in the Three Rivers Park District.
+If fishing or boating interest you, there are many nearby lakes, such as Lake Waconia, Lake Minnetonka, and many other smaller lakes in the Hennepin Regional Park system.

 Swimming beaches can be found on many of the lakes, including Waconia, Minnetonka, Rebecca, and Independence.
 Anglers will find a wide variety of game fish waiting for the right bait in these lakes.